suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Many conditions and directives apply to a given component, and these generally grouped together.
 Therefore, a special command to set the current component index is provided with a matching command to set the current dependency index.
 This index is a numeric index into the component ID tables defined at the beginning of the document.
 For the purpose of setting the index, the two component ID tables are considered to be concatenated together.

 To facilitate optional conditions, a special directive is provided.
 It runs several new lists of conditions/directives, one after another, that are contained as an argument to the directive.
 By default, it assumes that a failure of a condition should not indicate a failure of the update/boot, but a parameter is provided to override this behavior.

+### suit-common {#manifest-common}

+suit-common encodes all the information that is shared between each of the command sequences, including: suit-dependencies, suit-components, suit-dependency-components, and suit-common-sequence. suit-common is REQUIRED to implement.

+suit-dependencies is a list of SUIT_Dependency blocks that specify manifests that must be present before the current manifest can be processed. suit-dependencies is OPTIONAL to implement.

+In order to distinguish between components that are affected by the current manifest and components that are affected by a dependency, they are kept in separate lists.
+Components affected by the current manifest only list the component identifier.
+Components affected by a dependency include the component identifier and the index of the dependency that defines the component.

+suit-components is a list of SUIT_Component blocks that specify the component identifiers that will be affected by the content of the current manifest. suit-components is OPTIONAL to implement, but at least one manifest MUST contain a suit-components block.

+suit-dependency-components is a list of SUIT_Component_Reference blocks that specify component identifiers that will be affected by the content of a dependency of the current manifest. suit-dependency-components is OPTIONAL to implement.

+suit-common-sequence is a SUIT_Command_Sequence to execute prior to executing any other command sequence.
+Typical actions in suit-common-sequence include setting expected device identity and image digests when they are conditional (see {{secconditional}} for more information on conditional sequences). suit-common-sequence is RECOMMENDED to implement.

 ### SUIT_Parameters {#secparameters}